muobaidat/Network-Firewall/README.md

 A VirtualBox machine with Repy v2 installed will be provided.

 ### Message format for communication attempt
-The attack programs will include an application protocol in the first 2 characters of the message and a source port number in the following 5 characters.
+The communication attempts will include an application protocol in the first 2 characters of the message and a source port number in the following 5 characters.
 Any further characters in the message are optional.

 An example message with an application protocol of HT and port of 87654 is below.